keras-team/keras-io/examples/generative/md/text_generation_gpt.md

 <div class="k-default-codeblock">
 ```
 Beam search generated text:
-[b'[BOS] " well , i don \' t know what to do , " he said . " i don \' t know what to do . i don \' t know what to do , but i don \' t know what to do . i don \' t know what to do . i don \' t know what to do , but i don \' t know what to do . i don \' t know what to do , but i don \' t know what to do . i don \' t know what to do , but i don \' t know what to do . i don \' t know what to do , but i don \' t want to']
+[b'[BOS] " i don \' t know anything about it , " she said . " i don \' t know anything about it . i don \' t know anything about it , but i don \' t know anything about it . i don \' t know anything about it , but i don \' t know anything about it . i don \' t know anything about it , but i don \' t know it . i don \' t know it , but i don \' t know it . i don \' t know it , but i don \' t know it . i don \' t know it , but i don \' t know it . i don \'']
 ```
 </div>